001Chijioke/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that adds permission to everyone
+A script that sets the permission to the file hello